metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Format-RuleOutput.md

 ## OUTPUTS

 ### None.
-Format-Output does not generate any output
+Format-RuleOutput does not generate any output

 ## NOTES